 Winners of the coveted EISA Award for Best European In-Car Speaker System, the Voce speaker series are meant for discriminating audio enthusiasts who find the Thesis line a bit beyond their budget.
 The Voce systems implement the technology of their high-end counterparts, but manage to keep the cost down.
 With a suggested retail price of $815, it’s a cost most serious enthusiasts can justify.

-The midrange driver in the system is 6.5-inches, and the cast-aluminum basket features specially shaped spokes to reduce air turbulence behind the driver.
+Mid-range: The mid-range driver in the system is 6.5-inches, and the cast-aluminum basket features specially shaped spokes to reduce air turbulence behind the driver.
 According to the tech sheet, the aerodynamic design promotes smooth air flow and reduces pressure reflections on the back of the cone, which can cause distortion.

 To ensure reliable service, the driver uses a special venting cooling system which displaces heat around the diameter of the motor.
 Connections are made via nickel-plated terminals to secure the wires.
 Sturdy, if somewhat generic-looking mesh grilles are included as well.